GovAlpha/API/README.md

 API Access requires an active subscription with GovAlpha at: https://www.govalpha.com and API Access Tokens can be generated within the Account menu.

 ## Documentation
 Please note that the API is in a closed Beta until Fall 2022 and documentation will not be publicly available until that time.
+Documentation will be available at: https://app.swaggerhub.com/apis-docs/GovAlpha/GovAlpha-API/1.0.0

 ## Update Frequency
 Data is generally updated as frequently as underlying data sources.
 For example, Contract Opportunities are updated every 15 minutes and Contract Awards are updated daily.